top of page

 Secondary, SEND & SEMH

-We have particular experience working with neurodiverse learners and young people with social, emotional and mental health needs.
-Sessions are shaped around your pupils — including whole year groups, intervention groups and, where funding allows, individual learners on a 1:1 basis.
+We have particular experience with neurodiverse learners and young people with SEMH needs — whole year groups, intervention groups and, where funding allows, 1:1 work.

 Alternative Provision & Post-16

-We accept referrals from alternative education providers and work as a delivery partner alongside them — not as a registered AEP.
-We also offer structured outdoor programmes for 16–18 year olds not yet ready for college or training, focused on regulation, confidence and readiness for next steps
+We work as a delivery partner alongside AEPs — not as a registered AEP ourselves — and offer structured outdoor programmes for 16–18 year olds not yet ready for college or training.

 WHO DELIVERS OUR WORK